opencog/cogutil/README.md

 Building CogUtils
 -----------------
-Peform the following steps at the shell prompt:
+Perform the following steps at the shell prompt:
 ```
     cd to project root dir
     mkdir build
     cd build
-    cmake -DCMAKE_BUILD_TYPE=Release ..
+    cmake ..
     make
 ```
 Libraries will be built into subdirectories within build, mirroring the structure of the source directory root.
-The flag -DCMAKE_BUILD_TYPE=Release results in binaries that are optimized for for performance; ommitting this flag will result in faster builds, but slower executables.

 Unit tests